The Voice (American TV series) season 11

 The eleventh season of the American reality talent show The Voice premiered on September 19, 2016, on NBC.
 A 30-minute preview episode aired following NBC's broadcast of the closing ceremony of the 2016 Summer Olympics on August 21, 2016.
 Adam Levine and Blake Shelton both returned for their eleventh season as coaches.
 Alicia Keys and Miley Cyrus joined the panel replacing Pharrell Williams and Christina Aguilera making it the first season with two female coaches.
 Carson Daly returned as the show's host.

-Sundance Head was named the winner of the season, marking Blake Shelton's fifth win as a coach.
+Sundance Head was named the winner of the season, marking Blake Shelton's record-extending fifth win as a coach.

-Coaches and hosts
+Coaches and Hosts

 There were two changes to the coaching panel from season ten.
 Coaches Adam Levine and Blake Shelton are joined by Alicia Keys and Miley Cyrus, who respectively replaced Pharrell Williams and Christina Aguilera, thus making it the first season to have two female coaches.
 Carson Daly returned for his 11th season as host.
 This is Alicia Keys's second appearance on the show after being the advisor for Team Pharrell in the Battle rehearsals in season 7.
-This is also Miley Cyrus's second appearance on the show after being key advisor for the Knockout rehearsals in season 10, making her the youngest ever coach in any of the national versions of The Voice franchise worldwide at that time at the age of 24 (until Tini Stoessel coach La Voz...
+This is also Miley Cyrus's second appearance on the show after being key advisor for the Knockout rehearsals in season 10, making her the youngest ever coach in any of the national versions of The Voice franchise worldwide at that time at the age of 23 (until Tini Stoessel coach La Voz...
 Argentina at the age of 21 in 2018).

 The mentors for the Battle Rounds this season were: Sammy Hagar for Team Adam, Bette Midler for Team Blake, Charlie Puth for Team Alicia, and Joan Jett for Team Miley.
 Tim McGraw and Faith Hill served as key advisors for all four teams.